python/mypy/README.md

 These are the current planned major milestones:

-1. Support a smallish but useful Python subset (exact details to be decided).
+1. [DONE] Support a smallish but useful Python subset.
 Focus on compiling single modules, while the rest of the program is interpreted and does not need to be type checked.
-   Generate useful errors for code that uses unsupported Python features.

-2. Support compiling multiple modules as a single compilation unit (or dynamic linking of compiled modules).
+2. [DONE] Support compiling multiple modules as a single compilation unit (or dynamic linking of compiled modules).
 Without this inter-module calls will use slower Python-level objects, wrapper functions and Python namespaces.

-3. Self-compilation (both mypy and mypyc).
+3. Self-compilation (at least mypy).

+4. Optimize some important performance bottlenecks.

+5. Generate useful errors for code that uses unsupported Python features instead of crashing or generating bad code.

 Future
 ------